jjcr1spy/crisp/README.md

 This marks the beginning of my solo compiler project.
 I will be documenting all my progress for anyone interested in following along.
 This project is a significant learning experience for me as I am fascinated by compilers and the abstraction they provide to programmers.
 The programming language (PL) will be a subset of the C programming language, with aspirations to develop a fully functioning front-end and middle-end compiler for the entire C programming language.
 Given an input .crisp file, the compiler will generate a LLVM bitcode file .bc, which can then be compiled into native assembly for some target architecture using LLVM's backend compiler llc, which translates LLVM bitcode to a native code assembly file.
 From there, using gcc or any other compiler toolchain you can assemble the assembly file into an executable.

-Hooking up crisp to LLVM:
+Hooking up the compiler to LLVM API:
 - Clone repo and cd into llvm-project.
 - Install LLVM's in house linker lld.
 - Run command 'cmake -S llvm -B build -G "Unix Makefiles" -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DLLVM_ENABLE_PROJECTS="lld" -DLLVM_USE_LINKER=lld -DCMAKE_BUILD_TYPE=Release '